mactul/powermake/tutorials/01-first-powermake/README.md

 powermake.run("my_project", build_callback=on_build)
 ```

-It may look like a lot to compile a single file and it is, because this template is already able to compile a rather big project.
+It may look like a lot to compile a single file, and it is, because this template is already able to compile a rather big project.

 The entry point of this file is this line: